 Please see the recommended proclamation and invite policy-makers in your country, state, province, city or town to sanction it and publicize their announcement.
 Outreach tools for the International EB Awareness Week proclamation-request campaign are available NOW.
 If you use tools from this website and your event will (in part) benefit an EB family foundation, please give at least 50% of profits to a DEBRA charity or EB Medical Research Foundation, the nonprofits we endorse in this campaign.
 See the map here to find a charitable organization.

 To find out what is happening in your country, click here.
 To learn how YOU can host an event or do fundraising, see resources provided for your use.
 If you are planning an event, please sign up as a member advocate and provide information so that we can maximize publicity for your activity.

-We invite the media and bloggers to help us raise awareness and to that end, we provide press releases and fact sheets.
+We invite the media and bloggers to help us raise awareness - please spread the word and recognize International Epidermolysis Bullosa Awareness Week!!!

 Gena Brumitt | Create Your Badge